-KerberosSupportedEncryptionTypes: The msDS-SupportedEncryptionTypes attribute of the client's machine account object in Active Directory, as specified in [MS-ADA2] section 2.473.<22>

-DummyLong3: MUST be set to zero and MUST be ignored on receipt.
-The Netlogon usage of dummy fields is described in section 1.3.8.1.2.
+- KerberosSupportedEncryptionTypes: The msDS-SupportedEncryptionTypes attribute of the client's machine account object in Active Directory, as specified in [MS-ADA2] section 2.481.<22> - DummyLong3: MUST be set to zero and MUST be ignored on receipt.
+The Netlogon usage of dummy fields is defined in section 1.3.8.1.2.